Close menu

 Begin by carefully considering what kinds of knowledge are useful to people every day—from simple information, like how to log a customer service call in your CRM, to more complex knowledge, like the best strategies for responding to tough customer objections throughout the sales process.
 If you don’t identify this information, you’ll not only fail to ensure processes and behaviors are consistent across the organization, but you’ll leave documentation to chance and risk losing valuable knowledge every time someone moves on.

-• What do your top employees know that others don’t?
+- What do these employees know that others don’t?

-• How does your organization or team handle tasks when top employees are out sick, on vacation, or otherwise unavailable?
+- How does your organization or team handle tasks when these employees are out sick, on vacation, or otherwise unavailable?

 In other words, if your most valuable employees put in their notices tomorrow, you need to make sure you know exactly what knowledge would be leaving with them.
 Then, you need to create a process to preserve it.

 Beyond determining what knowledge needs to be documented, you also need to consider how to save it.
-For some information, that will be simple.
-But, for other types of knowledge, it’s a bit more complex.
+You will need a process for preserving both simple (explicit) knowledge and complex (implicit and tacit) knowledge.

 Transferring simple knowledge